-The VEWH will also play its role as a global citizen to transparently report on how our actions help to progress the United Nations Sustainable Development Goals that are relevant to our work.
+The VEWH plays its part as a global citizen by transparently reporting on how our actions help to progress the United Nations Sustainable Development Goals that are relevant to our work.

 The Commissioner for Environmental Sustainability Victoria (CES) made recommendations in the Victorian State of the Environment 2023 Report that align to the United Nations Sustainable Development Goals (UN SDGs).